pwncollege/welcome-dojo/welcome/sensai/DESCRIPTION.md

 This challenge will force you to interact with SENSAI.
 SENSAI can be accessed through the [Help](/sensai) link in the navigation bar at the top of the page!
-Access it only *after* launching the challenge.
+Access it only *after* launching the challenge: SENSAI won't know the password until the challenge asks you for it.